 Issues & Trends from the Executive Director

-Our Reach for the Stars fundraising campaign and our 50/50 payroll lottery fund enabled us to distribute $8750 to 113 individuals & families so they could enjoy a good holiday season.
-The money raised through these campaigns are used throughout the year for activities and much needed items for the children, youth and adults we support.
+Our Reach for the Stars fundraising campaign and our 50/50 payroll lottery fund are well underway with distribution of over $8000 to the individuals and families we support so they can enjoy a wonderful holiday season.
+The money raised through these campaigns are used throughout the year for activities and much needed items for the people we support.

 Together with our board of directors, the foundation, our management team and all of our employees we continue to work hard to ensure that the people we support enjoy good lives.